nilsramsperger/docker-dropbox/README.md

 The output will contain a URL with a nonce to create the link to Dropbox.
 Open the URL in any browser on any computer you like and log into Dropbox with the credentials of the account you want to link.
 After logging in successfully, syncing should start immediately.

+### Volumes
+* `/root/Dropbox` contains the files to sync.
+* `/root/.dropbox` contains the Dropbox configuration

+## Update to latest version
+The dropbox client should keep itself updated by itself.
+In case the image gets updated and you want to grab it, stop and remove the container.
+Then recreate it with the `create` command from the setup section.
+The link to your Dropbox account should be persisted.
+If not, check the docker logs again and repeat the linking process.

+## Backup and restore
+There should not be anything that needs to be backed up.
+Your data should be safe on Dropbox and the link can be reestablished anytime by repeating the setup procedure.